gueltro/crypto_bot/README.md

 ## How do I start usig `cbot`?

-Insert this in yout .bashrc (or .zshrc or similar) if you are on linux:
+After cloning this folder, if you are on linux insert the following in yout .bashrc (or .zshrc or similar):

 `alias cbot="python $USER/crypto_bot/interface.py"`

-If you are a mac user you should use:
+Instead if you are on OSX you should write:

 `alias cbot="python $HOME/crypto_bot/interface.py"`